rdalen/Lego_PF-Motor-SpeedController_Neopixel-version/README.md

 ### Yellow knob & Enclosure
 I designed a big 45mm knob in FreeCad (v1.0) for the Rotary encoder and 3d printed it in yellow
+The design is parametric - the knob dimensions can be modified in the spreadsheet tab
 ![Image](https://github.com/user-attachments/assets/5b739373-55db-4e97-83ee-1e48683dd2e2)
 ___
 And I have plans to make a lasercut console for it - an update follows when this is done.